How to enjoy Fuji Safari Park on a rainy day!

 This is one of Japan's largest safari parks, where approximately 800 animals from 60 different species, including lions, giraffes, and elephants, live freely in the vast natural environment at the foot of Mount Fuji.
 The park is divided into two areas: the Safari Zone and the Interaction Zone.
 You can tour the Safari Zone from your car or on a sightseeing bus, while you can tour the Interaction Zone on foot.
 Another popular attraction is the Walking Safari, where you can observe animals while walking through the forest course that runs along the perimeter of the Safari Zone!

-Depending on the amount of rain, you may not be able to see the cheetahs or giraffes, and the horse riding corner in the petting zone may be canceled, but you can still see most of the animals even on rainy days.
+Depending on the amount of rain, you may not be able to see the cheetahs or giraffes, and the horse riding corner in the petting zone may be canceled, but many animals can be seen even on rainy days, and they are surprisingly active.
+Bears, tigers, elephants, and rhinos are particularly active, and you may be able to observe behaviors that you wouldn't see on a sunny day!

 How to apply for admission